Have you recently adopted an adult iguana?

 At A Certain Age, Iguanas Stop Growing

-Once they stop growing, you will have a harder time telling how old they are.
+Once they stop growing, you will have a more challenging time telling how old they are.

 These first five to seven years will offer the best chance for you to determine the age of your iguana.